Learn how to create graffiti art from your photos in Adobe Photoshop, using filters and adjustments.

 Go to Image > Trim and trim the canvas based on transparent pixels.

-Go to Brick Wall layer and make a selection using the Rectangular Marquee Tool.
+Go to the Brick Wall layer and make a selection using the Rectangular Marquee Tool.
 Press Control-C to make a Copy of the selection.

 Go back to the Brick Effect layer and on the Channels tab click on the eye icon next to the Brick Effect Mask to make it visible.
 Press Control-V to Paste the selection in this mask.